 The World Bird Sanctuary in Valley Park hosts a unique free concert series on Thursday nights in August.
 Each concert begins with children's music from the Sanctuary's in-house band, "The Raptor Project" while birds fly just overhead.
-Then, local favorites like Javier Mendoza, the Rebounds and others take the stage.
+Then, local favorites like Javier Mendoza, Fowl Play and others take the stage.

 World Bird Sanctuary